intel-iot-devkit/smart-video-workshop/hardware-heterogeneity/README.md

 OpenVINO install folder (/opt/intel/computer_vision_sdk/) includes various samples for developers to understand how Inference Engine APIs can be used.
 These samples have -pc flag implmented which shows per topology layer performance report.
 This will allow to see which layers are running on which hardware.
 We will run a very basic classification sample as an example in this section.
 We will provide car image as input to the classification sample.
 The output will be object labels with confidence numbers.

 #### 1. First, get the classification model and convert that to IR using Model Optimizer
-For this example, we will use squeezenet8 model downloaded with the model downlaoder script while setting up the OS for the workshop.
+For this example, we will use squeezenet model downloaded with the model downlaoder script while setting up the OS for the workshop.

 	cd /opt/intel/computer_vision_sdk/deployment_tools/model_optimizer